20 Content Marketing Examples (and Tips to Learn from Them)

 One technique I love in marketing is the recurring segment or feature.
 Whether it's a weekly roundup linkbait post, a monthly report on an industry, or an annual case study or research document, I love how these can become industry guideposts.
 HubSpot has the resources to make some of the most significant such reports, and their annual State of Marketing report is top-tier.

-HubSpot State of Marketing
+Hubspot State Of Marketing

 It's worth checking out for pretty much anyone and earns tons of links throughout a year, which transfer to the following year's post because it's all on the same URL.
 Talk about value!